LillianWong/foam/tutorial/phonecat/8-appendix.md

   property's name.
 - `oldValue` is the value from before the change.
 - `newValue` is the value after the change.

-This functionality is used by things like `Events.dynamic` to register listeners on properties changing.

 ### Property Types